SteelCityRoboticsAlliance/Docs/source/code-labs/wpilib-intro/wpilib-intro-lab.rst

 - A Chassis, with 4 speed controllers (2 each side), an encoder for each side, and a gyroscope
 - A Elevator, with one speed controller, an encoder, and limit switches on the top and bottom
 - A Punch, which uses a single action solenoid
-- A Spinning Wheel, with one speed controller and an encoder

 Our goal is to give the robot these abilities (think: Commands)
 - Drive the chassis with the drivers Xbox controller, using Halo drive (aka split arcade, aka left thumb throttle, right thumb rotation)
 - Drive the elevator with a joystick on the operator XBox controller
 - Have buttons which allow the elevator to go to 3 preset heights
 - Have a button to move the punch piston
-- Have a button to spin the wheel at a preset RPM
 - Autonomously drive the robot straight for N seconds
-- Autonomously drive the robot straight for N feet
+- Autonomously drive the robot straight for N meters
 - Autonomously turn the robot to N degrees

 Implement the Punch Subsystem